Grandpa9585/pyMinesweeper/README.md

 # pyMinesweeper
 Python Implementation of minesweeper

 install dependencies via
 pip3 install -r requirements.txt

 play game via
 python3.12 -m minesweeper width height numberOfBombs

 WASD to move
 F to flag
 Enter to reveal a cell

+Not tested at all, tied deeply to linux